 As this year quickly pushed us further into the age of technology, now is the time ditch the file cabinets full of receipts, tedious spreadsheets, hopping in and out of multiple programs.
 Feel completely confident in your financial management by switching to digital organization.
-Through Rent Manager’s complete accounting capabilities and comprehensive budget feature, you can plan your finances with ease via statements like the Budget Comparison Report or Fiscal Year Budget Report.
-Ensure your company spending is on track.
+Through Rent Manager’s complete accounting capabilities and comprehensive budget feature*, you can plan your finances with ease via statements like the Budget Comparison Report or the Fiscal Year Budget Report.* Ensure your company spending is on track.
 Measure income, follow expenses, and develop informed financial projections.

 Don’t let your budget weigh you down.
 By preparing ahead of time and being ready for anything, you can avoid budget pain all year long.

 *To view more information on these features, go to the Help File by clicking F1 while in your Rent Manager database.